birnwieapfel/Birnduino/README.md

 "Freeduino Serial" is based on the Arduino Diecimila reference design (www.arduino.cc/main/ArduinoBoardDiecimila).

-The work uses the **Arduino KiCad Library**, available here: https://github.com/Alarm-Siren/arduino-kicad-library.
+The work used the **Arduino KiCad Library**, available here: https://github.com/Alarm-Siren/arduino-kicad-library.
-I added an additional board "Arduino_Serial_Shield" to this library.
-All files for that library are store in the subfolder "arduino-kicad-libary" and are licensed under the GNU LGPL v2.1, which can be found in arduino-kicad-library/LICENSE.txt.